 A strong contender for the toughest climb on the King of the Downs route and its claim to fame is it hosts the annual Catford Hill Climb, the oldest continually run bike race in the world which first started in 1887 and been run annually ever since.

 It’s one of those cruel climbs where the gradient just seems to get steeper as you head towards the top which peaks at somewhere around the 20% mark.
 The Catford Hill Climb record is a mind boggling 1 minute 47 seconds and has stood for over 30 years so something to bear in mind if you’re feeling strong!

 Climb 10 – Titsey Hill

 Length – 0.8 miles, Ascent – 386 feet, Gradient – 13%

 Well done, you’ve nearly made it, just one more to go!
 After what you’ve been through it would be a shame to take the cop-out easy way, so our ride goes up the infamous White Line, the steepest route up Titsey Hill, and venue for the Bec Hill Climb, another of Britain’s longest running cycle events.
 It’s consistently steep from the start and ramps up to around 25% for the final section before you crest the top.
 For the Bec Hill Climb contenders, it’s around 1m45s to the top but we’ve got a feeling our riders might be going ever so slightly slower by now!

 A final word of caution, after climb number 10, it’s certainly no flat easy run in to the finish, there’s the infamous climb 10.5, which although didn’t make it into our top 10 has been the undoing of many a rider who thought they’d made it once they crested the top of Titsey Hill.
 Also, never underestimate how, having over a 100 hilly miles in your legs can make even the smallest rises start to feel like epic climbs!

-This year’s RIDE IT KOTD challenge takes place on Sunday 10th June 2018.
+This year’s RIDE IT King of The Downs Challenge takes place on Sunday 9th June 2019.